-The largest counterparty exposure within the AAA rating was the European Investment Bank as at 31 December 2019 (2018 DNB Boligkreditt AS).
-Within the AA rating, the largest counterparty exposure was LVMH Moet Hennessy Louis Vuitton as at 31 December 2019 (2018 Apple Inc.).
+The largest counterparty exposure within the AAA rating was the European Investment Bank as at 31 December 2020 and 2019.
+Within the AA rating, the largest counterparty exposure was Walmart Inc. as at 31 December 2020 (2019 LVMH Moet Hennessy Louis Vuitton).
 With the exception of AAA and AA government debt securities the largest credit exposure does not exceed 5% of the Company's total financial assets.
-The Company has no holdings in Government bonds of Greece, Italy, Spain or Portugal, nor in any corporate bonds for companies based in those countries.

-The largest reinsurance counterparty exposure within the AA rating at 31 December 2019 is Travelers Insurance Company Limited.
+The largest reinsurance counterparty exposure within the AA rating at both 31 December 2020 and 2019 is TICL.

-As at 31 December 2019 and 2018 the Company held no material financial assets that were past due or impaired beyond their reported fair values.
+As at 31 December 2020 and 2019 the Company held no material financial assets that were past due or impaired beyond their reported fair values.
 For the current and prior periods the Company did not experience any defaults on investments.